 Obeying God In The Small Things

 [Guest Author: This article was written by a guest author.
-If you’re interested in writing for the Head Covering Movement please contact us.]
+If you’re interested in writing for the Head Covering Movement please visit this page.]

 About the author: Brother Greg is the founder of SermonIndex.net which started in December 2002.
 The ministry began with a burden for true genuine revival from the ministry of Leonard Ravenhill and specifically his book: “Why Revival Tarries.”
 The ministry of SermonIndex is continually reaching more people with classic preaching from the past and the message of revival.